openalea/openalea.rtfd.io/docs/tutorials/visualea/weberpenn.rst

 Workflow 2
 ---------

-On the right workflow, it is the same as the `Workflow 1`_ but you only have to choose the species you want in the ``species`` node.
+On this workflow, it is the same as the `Workflow 1`_ but you only have to choose the species you want in the ``species`` node.
 There are 3 species that have been preset.

 .. image:: ./images/weberpenn/step1_5.gif